NEW

 While the vaccine will not be made mandatory nationwide or statewide, employers and schools can require people who will be working and learning in their buildings to receive the COVID-19 vaccine.
 COVID-19 would not be the first vaccine to be mandated in certain spaces.
 Many healthcare employers require the annual flu vaccine and most schools require students to receive the recommended childhood vaccines.
 A COVID-19 vaccine could also be required for international travel.
 Check with your individual employer, school, airline, or other institution for specific information on their policies.

-If I have already had COVID-19 and recovered, do I still need to get the COVID-19 vaccine when it becomes available?
+If I have already had COVID-19 and recovered, do I still need to get the COVID-19 vaccine?

+Yes, you should get vaccinated regardless of whether you already had COVID-19.
 There is not enough information currently available to say if or for how long after infection someone is protected from getting COVID-19 again.
 Early evidence suggests that this protection may not last very long, but it seems to vary by individuals.
-Those who have recovered from COVID-19 or who are in recovery should talk to their doctors about whether they should be vaccinated and when vaccination can occur.

 If I currently have COVID-19, should I get the vaccine now?